Brickster/git-commands/README.md

 ### [tuck][]

-Used to stash specific files rather than the all-or-thing style of `git stash`.
+Used to stash specific files rather than the all-or-nothing style of `git stash`.

 ```bash
 git tuck [(-m|--message) <message>] -- <files>